myscriptbox-org/deb-publish-root/README.md

 # man page for deb-publish-root.
 ## NAME
-**deb-publish-root** the server installation, publication user accounts and domains on a remote debian repository publication server.
+**deb-publish-root** server installation, publication user accounts and domains on a remote debian repository publication server.
 You need to be root on the remote server to use this program.

 ## SYNOPSIS
 **deb-publish-root** [objectPath] [ objectId1 ... objectIdN ] -action [ actionArg1 .. actionArgM]